 - Bake for 15 minutes, then turn the oven down to 160 C/320 F/Gas 3, and continue to bake for a further 20 to 30 minutes until the cakes are well risen, spring back to the touch and a knife inserted into the centre comes out more or less clean.

 - Once cooked, remove from the oven and leave to cool in the tins for about 10 minutes before removing to a wire rack to cool completely.

-- Putting it all together : When the cakes are cold, core the centre of each using a cupcake corer or knife, being sure to trim and save the central sponge ‘cap’.
+- When the cakes are cold, core the centre of each using a cupcake corer or knife, being sure to trim and save the central sponge ‘cap’.
 Be careful not to cut through the bottom of the cakes.

 - Sprinkle the cupcakes with icing sugar.

 - Use a small dot of remaining ganache on the top of each cake to stick a large chocolate button and triangle of fudge/toffee (or alternative decoration) to hide the ‘cap’.

 - Store in the fridge in an airtight container, but bring back to room temperature to soften the sponge again before serving.